bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 .. type: text

-Unless you've been living under a rock, you've probably heard of large language models (LLMs) such as ChatGPT or Bard.
-I'm not one for riding a hype train but I do think LLMs are here to stay and either are going to have an impact as big as mobile as an interface (my current best guess) or perhaps something as big as the Internet itself.
+Unless you've been living under a rock, you've probably heard of large language models (LLM's) such as ChatGPT or Bard.
+I'm not one for riding a hype train but I do think LLM's are here to stay and either are going to have an impact as big as mobile as an interface (my current best guess) or perhaps something as big as the Internet itself.
 In either case, it behooves me to do a bit more investigation into this popular trend both from an application and